ruiying-ocean/Abil/paper/paper.md

 In addition, `Abil` includes essential tools such as pre-implemented pipelines which include environmental feature scaling – a step which is required for algorithms such as nearest neighbor algorithms, optional predictor log transformation – a step desirable in cases where high-value outliers can skew predictions, and zero-stratified cross validation for predictors where absences are more common than occurrences ("zero-inflation", which is common for ocean biogeochemical observations).
 For zero-inflated models we also provide zero-inflated regressor support, through the implementation of a 2-phase model pipeline which includes a classifier step to predict presence/absence before a regressor is applied in samples where presence is inferred.

 ![`Abil` 2-phase monthly mean abundance prediction of the coccolithophore species *Gephyrocapsa huxleyi* in the top 5 meters of the ocean.
-A) training data which was extracted from the CASCADE database[@devries:2024]; B) Predicted mean abundance; C) Upper 95th percentile confidence intervals; D) Lower 95th percentile confidence intervals \label{fig:ghux}](figure_1.png)
+A) training data which was extracted from the CASCADE database [@devries:2024]; B) Predicted mean abundance; C) Upper 95th percentile confidence intervals; D) Lower 95th percentile confidence intervals. \label{fig:ghux}](figure_1.png)

 To estimate model prediction uncertainty, `Abil` leverages predictions of the ensemble-based machine learning members (i.e. decision trees for random forests [@breiman:2001], and bags for bagged-KNN and bagged-XGBoost).
 To infer prediction quantiles, predictions are made for each ensemble member, which are then combined to estimate the 95th percentiles using loss-weighted quantiles.
 To reduce RAM requirements, this step is implemented using chunking, and `joblib` `loky` multiprocessing [@joblib:2024].